Colony Expanse Installation

 "Bees are crucial for human survival.
 They do not belong to any race, gender or nationality.
 They transcend borders and politics.
 They are everyone's... critical friends.

 When honey bees swarm in nature they risk everything.
-They leave the safety of their hive and enter into the unknown as the precious queen Bee and her hive leap into a state of utter vulnerability for the possibility of expansion.
+They leave the safety of their hive and enter into the unknown as the precious queen and her hive leap into a state of utter vulnerability for the possibility of expansion.
 This installation, much like the first phase of a honey bee swarm, is about the potential for change, and the vulnerability and human connection required to achieve it.
-The bees in Dag Hammarskjold Plaza are essentially hovering in the uncertainty of what comes next.
+The Colony Expanse bees are essentially hovering in the uncertainty of what comes next.
+They are exposed to the elements much like the bees in nature and vulnerable to decomposition.
+As they hang now at the Smithsonian at least 1/3 of the bees are beginning to warp and change from exposure to weather.

 The bee and her hive have played a huge role in our evolution as a species, and they support our food systems on a daily basis.
 If we can all agree about one tiny thing like the importance of a bee, we just might start to remember that we can agree about other things, too.